hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_QC_quality_metrics.md

 ## `ChIPQC`: quality metrics report

-`ChIPQC` is a Bioconductor package that takes as input BAM files and peak calls to automatically compute a number of quality metrics and generates a ChIPseq experiment quality report.
+`ChIPQC` is a Bioconductor package that takes as input BAM files and peak calls to automatically **compute a number of quality metrics and generates a ChIPseq experiment quality report**.
 We are going to use this package to generate a report for our Nanog and Pou5f1 samples.

 ### Setting up